 Project Status: This project has been underway for several years.
 While significant progress has been made (survey of all 87 counties, development of a Business Plan, generation of a proposed parcel attribute data exchange standard, and passage of legislation in May 2013 for the exchange of geospatial data between governmental entities at no cost) much remains to be completed.
 Work has been started on a standardized license agreement and process that the State may use to acquire parcel data from counties and make it available to all State agencies and other governmental entities.
 The MN Department of Revenue is developing a centralized database for managing and coordinating information received by the Property Tax Division, making analysis simpler and reports more standard in their PRISM Project.
 The PRISM project will be collecting only attribute data.
 MnGeo is working with the PRISM project team to determine how the two projects can complement each other.
 MnGeo shared the draft parcel standard and is working with Revenue to determine which attributes might be collected in Phase 1, and those which will be collected in Phase 2.
-Anticipated Completion and Milestones: It is hoped that a complete statewide parcel data layer will be available in 5 years.
+Anticipated Completion and Milestones: MnGeo intends to work with local partners to begin a parcels collect in later summer 2014.
+While we do not expect to be able to obtain complete statewide coverage, we do anticipate we will be able to obtain and aggregate many counties.
+It is hoped that a complete statewide parcel data layer will be available in 3 years.
 Determination of the interrelationship of the Revenue PRISM project and the MnGeo effort is expected to be known and completion of a single state license agreement and data acquisition process is hoped to be in place by mid-year 2014.
-MnGeo plans to do a parcel collect in summer 2014 since multiple agencies need the data.